Facebook Pixel Satisfactory Academic Progress | Western Kentucky University

 VII.
 WARNING STATUS

-Access the online interactive WKU GPA calculator to determine how many credit hours you will need to complete and what grades will need to be earned in those hours to ensure that you will be meeting the minimum qualitative and quantitative SAP requirements by the end of your warning period.
+Access the online interactive WKU GPA calculator to determine how many credit hours you will need to complete and what grades will need to be earned in those hours to ensure that you will be meeting the minimum qualitative SAP requirements by the end of your warning period.

 VIII.
 REINSTATEMENT OF AID

 Students who are deemed ineligible for financial aid due to unsatisfactory academic progress (failure to meet requirements of warning/probation status) must meet the minimum qualitative and quantitative requirements listed below before aid can be reinstated.
 Courses can be earned in efforts to reinstate eligibility at WKU or visiting institutions.
 However, ONLY course work taken at WKU will calculate into the student’s WKU/Institutional GPA qualitative standards.
-Student’s failing to meet the WKU SAP Policy due to their overall WKU/Institutional GPA cannot reestablish their eligibility by taking classes elsewhere.
+Students failing to meet the WKU SAP Policy due to their overall WKU/Institutional GPA cannot reestablish their eligibility by taking classes elsewhere.
 To improve their overall WKU/Institutional GPA, classes MUST be taken at WKU unless granted permission from the WKU Registrar’s Office.
 Students MUST meet all SAP qualitative and quantitative requirements to reinstate federal aid funding at WKU.
-Once the student has meet all SAP qualitative and quantitative requirements, the student will be notified via Toppermail following the next SAP review process.
+Once the student has met all SAP qualitative and quantitative requirements, the student will be notified via Toppermail following the next SAP review process.

 Qualitative Requirements: Undergraduate students must be admitted or readmitted in good standing and maintain a minimum 2.0 cumulative Overall GPA and a minimum 2.0 cumulative WKU GPA.